wickett/continuous-delivery-class/README.md

 * Install git via `brew install git`
 * Set $GOPATH `export GOPATH="${HOME}/go"` in `~/.bash_profile`
 * Set $PATH `export PATH=$PATH:$(go env GOPATH)/bin` in `~/.bash_profile`
-* Install godep: `go get github.com/tools/godep`
-* Install golint: `go get -u github.com/golang/lint/golint`
 * Install goconvey: `go get github.com/smartystreets/goconvey`
 * Optionally, if you are interested in using vim like I do in the video, check out https://github.com/wickett/wickett-vim

 This video assumes you setup a github account and added appropriate keys.
 When you do the git clone of https://github.com/wickett/word-cloud-generator it is important to put that in $GOPATH/src/github.com/wickett/word-cloud-generator

 ## Continuous Integration in Action And Artifacts In Action